International Cheer Union: Member Federations

-The ICU provides coaches training and certifications on safety, rules, technical training and overall program development strategies.
-The training includes course work, practical application training and required field work.
+The ICU provides coaches training and certifications on safety, rules, technical training and overall program development strategies within these member nations via training programs, that include course work, practical application training and required field work.

 The officials and judges training implements a greater understanding of cheerleading, as well as to promoting fairness and quality in all contests for the betterment of the world's cheerleading athletes.